-Their addictions were different (alcohol, drugs, gambling, pornography) but in my experience what they were addicted to was irrelevant; an addict’s behaviour seems to be the same regardless.
+Their addictions and compulsions were different (alcohol, drugs, gambling, pornography, sex) but in my experience what they were addicted to was irrelevant; an addict’s behaviour seems to be the same regardless.
 They lied, they deceived, they stole, they were angry and abusive.
 They ripped my heart out, time and time again.
 And when they were at their worst they stamped on it for good measure.

 I fought hard for them, and against them.
 I threatened, I begged, I gave countless ultimatums and cried myself to the point of exhaustion more times than I care to remember.
 I coerced one love into rehab, twice.
 I read all I could about addiction and went to fellowship support groups to learn from friends and families of other addicts.
 None of it worked.

 All I did was make things worse.
 What I thought of as being accepting was actually enabling their behaviour.
 Getting them out of debt (repeatedly), pretending to them and to myself that I could accommodate their addictions, even joining in with their vices – if you can’t beat ’em, join ’em.